Constrained tandem neural network assisted inverse design of metasurfaces for microwave absorption: Conclusion

-To conclude, we demonstrate an ANN assisted method which can design an absorber on demand given a pre-described absorption response.
-This method makes use of the tandem network to solve one-to-many problems effectively and efficiently.
+In conclusion, we demonstrated a CTNN-assisted approach to design a custom microwave absorber that meets a pre-described frequency response requirement.
+This approach utilizes the tandem network to solve one-to-many problems with great effectiveness and efficiency.
+Furthermore, we added a soft constraint on the loss function to enable the network to achieve biased convergence towards a specific target, namely minimal thickness in this case.
 We construct the relation between absorber design vector $D$ and its absorption response vector $R$ by training the forward and the tandem network, respectively.
-After the training, our network can conduct the inverse design and give corresponding design parameters based on input customized absorption responses.
-To show the robustness of our network, we give two examples.
-One example is a broadband absorber whose thickness is close to the causality limit, and another example is a dual-band absorber.
-We note that the training data for the network can also be replaced by data from numerical simulation or experiment if such information is available.
+After the training, our network can conduct the inverse design and give corresponding design parameters based on input-customized absorption responses.
+We use the network to design a broadband absorber, and the thickness is very close to the causality limit.
+We note that data from numerical simulations or experiments can also replace the training data for the network if such information is available.
 The approach can be easily applied to the inverse design of optical, acoustic, and other devices.